cockroachdb/docs/_includes/prod_deployment/secure-generate-certificates.md

-You can use either `cockroach cert` commands or [`openssl` commands](create-security-certificates-openssl.html) to generate the security certificates.
-This section discusses the procedure to generate certificates using the `cockroach cert` commands.
+You can use either `cockroach cert` commands or [`openssl` commands](create-security-certificates-openssl.html) to generate security certificates.
+This section features the `cockroach cert` commands.

 Locally, you'll need to [create the following certificates and keys](create-security-certificates.html):